SenaGodsway/minimalab/blogs-posts/blog1.md

 export type CreateProjectInput = z.infer<typeof CreateProjectSchema>;
 ```

-### 5, Make environments reproducible
+### 5. Making Environments Reproducible
 If your system cannot be reproduced, it cannot be trusted.

-- Use a single command to run locally.
-- Use containerized services for dependencies.
-- Use environment variables, not hard coded values.
-- Keep staging close to production.

-### 6, Build observability in from day one

-Observability is how you shorten incident time.

-- Structured logs with request IDs.
-- Metrics for latency, errors, saturation.
-- Traces for cross service visibility.
-- Alerts tied to user impact, not noise.
+Professional teams ensure that the entire stack can be run locally with a single command, typically using containerized services for dependencies.
+By relying on environment variables rather than hard-coded values, you can keep your staging environment nearly identical to production, catching bugs before they ever reach a user.

+### 6. Building Observability from Day One
+Observability is the only way to shorten incident response times.
+This starts with structured logs that include request IDs for easy tracing.
+You should also track core metrics like latency, error rates, and system saturation.
+When an alert fires, it should be tied to actual user impact, not just background noise.

-An easy start is to log with a consistent shape.
+An easy starting point is to log events in a consistent, machine-readable shape:

 ```ts
 console.log(